Paschke duality and assembly maps: Naturality of the Paschke morphism

 and by composition with $- \hatotimes -$ a natural transformation where we write $F \hatotimes G$ {for} $(- \hatotimes -)\circ (F\times G) $. \hB \end{rem}

 Applying \eqref{sdvjqr0evj0fvsfvvfv} to $\cC=\KK$ we get a functor

 In the following we specialize $B$ to $\kk(\C)$.
 We then have a functor $ (A,E)\mapsto A\wedge E$ given as the composition

 where $\hat \otimes$ is as in \eqref{saCWDQKOIOJ1}.
-Note that where in the intermediate steps we consider $\C$ as the tensor unit of $\nCcat$ in order to apply Lemma \ref{glkbijowerfvvfevsdfvsfdv} as stated.
-Since the functor $-\hat \otimes-$ in \eqref{saCWDQKOIOJ1} preserves small colimits in its second variable, the functor in \eqref{qewfpojfopqwfqewfeqf} is essentially uniquely determined by the equivalence $A\wedge S\simeq \kkG(A)$ and the fact that it preserves small colimits in the second variable.
+Note that {Since} the functor $-\hat \otimes-$ in \eqref{saCWDQKOIOJ1} preserves small colimits in its second variable, the functor in \eqref{qewfpojfopqwfqewfeqf} is essentially uniquely determined by the equivalence $A\wedge S\simeq \kkG(A)$ and the fact that it preserves small colimits in the second variable.
 Furthermore, by the adjunction \eqref{ewfoijqoiwejfoqwefqewqefef} we have a natural equivalence

 for $E$ in $\Sp^{\la}$, $A$ in $\Fun(BG,\nCalg)$, and $B$ in $\KK^{G}$.

 We consider the functor

 written as